ielbadisy/survalis/README.md

 To ensure consistency across folds and learners, we update `predict_mboost()` to:

-* extend the survival curve with the last know survival probability (flat extrapolation) if any `times` go beyond the model's range.
+* extend (DONE) the survival curve with the last know survival probability (flat extrapolation) if any `times` go beyond the model's range.
 This will avoid the metric computation failures due to missing time columns.
+* add (DONE) logic to handle times outside survFit$time via padding

 ## standardization of git commits fo